 How can this problem be avoided?
 It is actually quite simple.
 A plumber can send a camera through these lines to get a first-hand look at your sewage lines.
 This should be done before you make an offer on your dream home.
 If a problem is discovered, the plumber can give you the best course of action.
 Often times, the seller can have the problem fixed if it is a sticking point in the purchase of the home.

 Another system to check is the water heater.
-This system is quite simple to check, and is predicated on understanding the location of the heater and how a leak could affect your home.
+According to This system is quite simple to check, and is predicated on understanding the location of the heater and how a leak could affect your home.
 Water heaters are manufactured to last 10 years.
 Many factors can influence how long they will actually last.
 Simply check the area around the water heater for signs of past leaks.
 If there is flooring or drywall damage around the water heater, then you may have a problem.
 Also, check the manufacturer’s labels on the unit itself.
 This will tell you when it was installed and its capabilities.

 Lastly, check the toilets.
 This can be done in less than 20 seconds but is by far the most overlooked aspect by many home buyers.
 There are three major things to check around each toilet.
 First, check the floor around the toilet for discoloration.
 Discoloration suggests a leak or runoff around the toilet.
 Next, check the floor around the toilet for warping or a “soft feeling.”
 These can suggest a slow leak that is damaging the flooring around the base of the toilet.
 Last, check the toilet itself.
 The toilet should not move.
 A toilet leak is a relatively easy fix.
 The problem, however, is a toilet leak that is left unfixed.
 You can learn more about leak detection services here.

 Drainage systems are important for homes in Central Florida.
 With due diligence, a prospective home buyer can save thousands of dollars in repairs if these three drainage system aspects are thoroughly checked.
 If you are in the Pennsylvania, check out this Pittsburgh plumber.